-How to Password Protect a PDF Free on Windows
+How to Protect PDF Free on Windows

 How to Password Protect a PDF for Free with SwifDoo PDF

 Step 1.
-Download SwifDoo PDF and run it on your computer, then open the PDF file that you need to add a password;
+Download SwifDoo PDF and run it on your computer, then open the PDF file that you need to add a password.

 Step 2.
-Check the top navigation bar and click Protect > Encryption;
+Check the top navigation bar and click Protect > Encryption.

 Step 3.
 Select the password type that you want to set, then enter a password.
 After setting down, click OK to confirm the change.

-Here are specific steps:
+Here are the specific steps:

 Step 1.
-Install Adobe Reader on your computer, then open a PDF file;
+Install Adobe Reader on your computer, then open a PDF file.

 Step 2.
-Click File in the top navigation bar, then select Password Protect;
+Click File in the top navigation bar, then select Password Protect.

 Step 4.
 Enter a password, then click Apply.